 Section 9.4(c) does not require that any offices of DBCT Management be located in a different building to the building in which the offices of a Supply Chain Business are located.

-Subject to Section 9.4(g), this Section 9 does not prevent transfers or secondments of:

-an employee of a Supply Chain Business to DBCT Management; or

-an employee of DBCT Management to a Supply Chain Business,

-subject to DBCT Management’s compliance with Section 9.6(g) in any such situation.

-This Section 9 does not prevent transfers or secondments of any employee:

-in the audit, information technology, financial, legal or tax divisions within the Brookfield Group; or
+Secondments and transfers of employees between DBCT Management and a Supply Chain Business are not permitted.
+This Section 9 does not prevent transfers or secondments of any employee in the audit, information technology, financial, legal or tax divisions within the Brookfield Group.

-that provides executive support, or clerical or administrative assistance, to the individuals, boards, divisions or business units identified in Sections 9.4(b)(1) to 9.4(b)(3).

-In the event of a transfer or secondment of an individual as referred to in Section 9.4(f), DBCT Management will:
+DBCT Management will:

-in respect of a transfer or secondment from a Supply Chain Business, not seek to obtain Confidential Information from the individual that is or was previously an employee of a Supply Chain Business that was disclosed to the Supply Chain Business by an Access Holder or Access Seeker;
+not seek to obtain Confidential Information from any individual that is or was previously an employee of a Supply Chain Business that was disclosed to the Supply Chain Business by an Access Holder or Access Seeker;

-in respect of a transfer or secondment to a Supply Chain Business, use its reasonable endeavours to procure that the individual that is transferred or seconded to a Supply Chain Business complies with DBCT Management’s obligations under this Section 9.4; and
+use its reasonable endeavours to procure that any individual that is or was previously an employee or secondee of DBCT Management and has become an employee of, or secondee to, a Supply Chain Business complies with DBCT Management’s obligations under this Section 9.4; and

-otherwise use its reasonable endeavours to procure that the individual does not engage in any conduct that would be contrary to this Section 9.
+otherwise use its reasonable endeavours to procure that the individual does not engage in any conduct that would be contrary to this Section 9 (including the restrictions on DBCT Management and other memebers of the Brookfield Group under it).

 Compliance

-DBCT Management will implement and maintain systems and procedures to ensure that it complies with this Section 9.
+DBCT Management will implement and maintain systems and procedures to ensure that it complies with this Section 9, including appropriate compliance training.

 If requested to do so by the QCA, DBCT Management will provide the QCA with evidence of the systems and procedures referred to in Section 9.5(a), provided that any Confidential Information contained in such evidence will be provided on a confidential basis.